Hercules Ross: Evidence against the slave trade

 The evidence of Ross, as a former member of the planter society whose basis he now condemned, was considered of particular benefit and he was in consequence made an honorary and corresponding member of the Society for the Abolition of the Slave Trade.

 Personal and family life

-Ross unsurprisingly found that he was no longer persona grata with a number of acquaintances from his former Kingston days, but he no doubt drew consolation from his continuing friendship with Lord Nelson, who stood godfather to his son Horatio Ross (1801-1886).
+As a result of the part he played in the debate over the slave trade, Ross unsurprisingly found that he was no longer persona grata with a number of acquaintances from his former Kingston days; however, he drew consolation from his continuing friendship with Lord Nelson, who became godfather to his son Horatio Ross (1801-1886).
 Horatio became a celebrated sportsman, being the best rifle shot of his day, and a pioneer photographer.
-Two of Hercules Ross's younger sons emigrated to the United States in the late 1790s, both ended up settling in Pennsylvania.
+Two of Hercules Ross's younger sons emigrated to the United States in the late 1790s, settling in Pennsylvania.

 Hercules Ross died on 25 December 1816, his wife having died in 1811 at the age of 43.
 His son Horatio, who was at that point only 15 years old, inherited his estate.
-His older sons did not inherit the estate as they had emigrated abroad.